Sowmi26-Gif/python-task-manager/README.md

-# Python Task Manager (CLI)
+# Python Task Manager

+## Description
-A simple command-line task manager built using Python.
+A simple command-line based task manager built using Python.
+It allows users to add, view, and complete tasks.

 ## Features
-- Add tasks
+- Add new tasks
-- View tasks
+- View all tasks
-- Complete tasks
+- Mark tasks as completed
-- Tasks saved using file handling
+- Stores tasks in a file

-## Technologies Used
-- Python
+## How to Run
+1. Open terminal
+2. Navigate to project folder
+3. Run: